-Joseph Losey doesn’t normally make trendy, lighthearted genre films, and in this SuperSpy epic we find out why — an impressive production and great music don’t compensate for a lack of pace and dynamism, not to mention a narrow sense of humor.
+Joseph Losey didn’t normally make trendy, lighthearted genre films, and in this SuperSpy epic we find out why — the impressive production and great music don’t compensate for a lack of pace and dynamism, not to mention a narrow sense of humor.
 Yet it’s a lounge classic, and a perverse favorite of spy movie fans.

 KL Studio Classics

 1966 / Color / 1:66 widescreen / 119 min. / Street Date August 23, 2016 / available through Kino Lorber / 29.95

 Starring Monica Vitti, Terence Stamp, Dirk Bogarde, Harry Andrews, Michael Craig, Clive Revill, Alexander Knox, Rossella Falk, Scilla Gabel, Tina Marquand